 - Mix brown sugar, pineapple tidbits with juice and ground cloves in a medium bowl.

-- Add water to Instant Pot insert, place trivet inside.
+Add 1 cup of water to Instant Pot insert, place trivet inside.
 Set the ham, cut side down, on the trivet.
 Pour pineapple brown sugar mixture over ham.

 - Close lid, press “manual” or “pressure cook” setting and set the timer to 15 minutes.
 The IP will take about 13 minutes to come to pressure.